Fines are not discouraging unsafe driving

 WoF-related fines are seen as less effective, partly due to low enforcement and rural disparities.

-Many Members raised that they would prefer more safety-focused approach for vehicle maintenance issues rather than punitive measures.
+Many AA Members raised that they would prefer a more safety-focused approach for vehicle maintenance issues rather than punitive measures.

-Unsafe driving is relatively high, despite Members thinking it is unsafe
+Unsafe driving is common, despite AA Members recognising it is unsafe.

-We found that speeding is especially common, even at speeds over 25km.
-There were also relatively high rates of distracted driving: Over a third had used a mobile phone while driving in the past 4 weeks.
+We found that speeding is especially common, even at speeds over 25km the limit.
+There were also relatively high rates of distracted driving - over a third had used a mobile phone while driving in the past four weeks.
 Of particular concern was that nearly 1 in 10 drove while so tired they had trouble staying awake.

 There is strong support for strengthening fines and penalties

-Nearly 9 out of 10 Members support increased penalties for repeat offenders.
+Nearly 9 out of 10 AA Members support increased penalties for repeat offenders.

 Over 8 out of 10 support interlocks for first-time drink drivers.
 Nearly 7 out of 10 support longer licence suspensions for high demerit point accumulation.